Minor summation formula of hyperpfaffians and Selberg integrals: Hankel hyperpfaffians for Narayana polynomials

-\end{theorem} By putting $l=2$ in these identities, we not only obtain the proof of the following identities which were conjectured in \cite{ITZ2}, but we also obtain a lot more amazing identities. \begin{corollary} Let $n\geq1$ be an integer.
+By putting $l=2$ and substituting appropriate values into $a$ and $r$ in Theorem~\ref{th:tildeN}, we obtain the following identities conjectured in \cite[Conjecture~6.2]{ITZ2} for ordinary Pfaffians. \begin{corollary} Let $n$ be a positive integer.
 Then the following identities hold:

-\end{corollary} In fact Theorem~\ref{th:tildeN} and Remark~\ref{prop:specialization} prove much more surprising identities as byproduct even if we restrict our attention to Pfaffian cases.
-For example, the following identities, which are not in our conjectures in \cite{ITZ2}, but derived from Aomoto's extension of the Selberg integral:
+\end{corollary} In fact, by substituting other values into $a$ and $r$ of Theorem~\ref{th:tildeN}, we obtain several more remarkable Pfaffian identities.
+In Table~\ref{tab:Derivation} the reader can see how to specialize the parameters to obtain the identities in the corollaries above and below.